The first division of time

 The creation of sound and music

 Sound is a wave, an oscillation of pressure transmitted through the air (or other substance) within frequencies that are heard.
-The pitch of a musical note is higher or lower based on whether these vibrations are faster or slower.
-Experiments have determined a fixed number of vibrations for each musical note.
-The following is the scale of Do showing the number of vibrations in a second under each note and the differences between them.
+Experiments have determined a fixed set of vibrations for each and every note.
+The following scale shows, for each note, the number of vibrations in possesses.

 | ||D |